Characters of the Metroid series: Chozo

-The Chozo are a mysterious, sage-like species that are featured throughout the Metroid series.
-The origins and age of the Chozo race and civilization are unknown, they were once spread across several planets in the Metroid universe, with their home planet being ZDR.
+The Chozo are a mysterious, birdlike species that are featured throughout the Metroid series.
+The origins and age of the Chozo race and civilization are unknown.
+They were once spread across several planets in the Metroid universe, notably Elysia, SR388, Tallon IV, Zebes, and ZDR.
 Lore entries in Metroid Prime suggest that the race may have traveled to a higher plane of being as opposed to dying out.
-The Chozo were extremely advanced in technology, and took pride in their elaborate statuary.
+The sage-like Chozo were extremely advanced in technology, and took pride in their elaborate statuary.
 They also exchanged knowledge with other species, including the Luminoth of Aether, the Reptilicus of Bryyo, and the Elysians of Elysia (robots which the Chozo themselves built).
-Lore found in Metroid Prime 3 specifically mentions a fellowship of enlightened species that once existed between the Chozo, the Luminoth, the Reptilicus, and another race called the Ylla.
+Lore found in Metroid Prime 3 specifically mentions a fellowship of enlightened races that once existed between the Chozo, the Luminoth and two other species known as the Reptilicus and the Ylla.
 While the former three have been expounded on in the series, the Ylla are only mentioned in this piece of lore and have yet to be seen.
 The Chozo were also responsible for raising Samus, infusing her with their DNA and creating her Power Suit, and for the creation and breeding of Metroids to combat the X Parasites.
 While in the Japanese versions of the games, the beings are only ever identified by the generic term chōjin-zoku (鳥人族, lit. "bird-folk race"), a misunderstanding during the localization process led to the mistaken adoption of the descriptor chōzō (鳥像, "bird statue"), rendered "Chozo", in the English versions instead.
-In Super Metroid, some of the Chozo statues would rise up and attack Samus; these bosses are called Torizo, substituting the native Japanese word tori "bird" for the usual, Chinese-derived chō.
+In Super Metroid, some of the Chozo statues would rise up and attack Samus; these bosses are called Torizo, substituting the native Japanese word tori ("bird") for the usual, Chinese-derived chō.
 In the late game of Metroid Prime Chozo ghosts appear and attack Samus.
 Although originally allies, the Chozo became maddened by the Phazon corruption of their planet, and could no longer distinguish friend from foe.
 In Metroid Zero Mission, Samus is able to enter the Chozo Ruins.